123Thirupathi/Victoryteam-sampangi/README.md

     <a href="https://phpc.social/@kimai" rel="me"><img alt="Mastodon" src="https://img.shields.io/badge/toot-%40kimai-8c8dff"></a>
 </p>

-<h1 align="center">Kimai - time-tracker</h1>
+<h1 align="center">SampangiVictory team - time-tracker</h1>

-Kimai is a professional grade time-tracking application, free and open-source.
+Sampangivictory Team is a professional grade time-tracking application, free and open-source.
 It handles use-cases of freelancers as well as companies with dozens or hundreds of users.
-Kimai was build to track your project times and ships with many advanced features, including but not limited to:
+Victory was build to track your project times and ships with many advanced features, including but not limited to:

 JSON API, invoicing, data exports, multi-timer and punch-in punch-out mode, tagging, multi-user - multi-timezones - multi-language ([over 30 translations existing](https://hosted.weblate.org/projects/kimai/)!), authentication via SAML/LDAP/Database, two-factor authentication (2FA) with TOTP, customizable role and team permissions, responsive design,